Artificial Intelligence and the Case for Human Ingenuity

 So you see the pattern?
 Big one, subtract the little one twice, then subtract the medium one.
 Okay, second question.
 This is another real one from their test.
 Forty two, nine, and six.
 This time your job is to get to twenty one.
 You see what to do?
 Forty two minus six is thirty six.
 Minus six is thirty.
 Minus nine is twenty one.

 Alright, so you know the pattern.
 Last one.
 Promise.
-Thirty nine, fifteen, and three.
-Your job is to get to eighteen.
+Thirty-nine, 15, and three.
+Your job is to get to 18.
 So what do you do?
 See the pattern now?
-Thirty nine minus three gets you to thirty six, minus three gets you to thirty three, minus fifteen gets you to eighteen, where you wanted to land.
-Or, you could just add fifteen and three together.
+Thirty nine minus three gets you to 36 minus three gets you to 33, minus 15 gets you to 18, where you wanted to land.
+Or, you could just add 15 and three together.

 That's a much easier way to solve it.
 And so what you see what this test uncovers, is that when we become accustomed to a particular way of solving a problem, it's really hard to break free from that approach, even if an easier solution, The Lutyens call this cognitive bias the Einstellung effect, which means more or less state of mind.